 Before any work begins or any units are ordered, it is extremely important that this ‘check’ stage happens by a qualified individual.
-This would usually involve advising or assisting in planning the prep work, what will be needed as well making sure the measurements are accurate.
-This can be done by the individual’s kitchen installer, a competent builder or if opting for a project managed service by a company, they would typically take ownership for the entire project.
+This would usually involve advising or assisting in planning the prep work, what will be needed as well as making sure the measurements are accurate.
+This can be done by the individual’s kitchen installer or a competent builder or if opting for a project managed service by a company, they would typically take ownership of the entire project.

 Existing Kitchen, Floor And Wall Tile Removal